 Be sure no one belittles her with comments such as: "You're such a baby!"

 Humiliation is never the answer.
 Your child may hide her feelings but that will not help her work through them.
-Instead, it will allow the "negative" emotions to fester below the
+Instead, it will allow the "negative" emotions to fester below the surface.

 Accepting your child's feelings is one way to help him find his confidence and joy.
 You want people to accept your feelings.
 Your child wants that acceptance, too.